luism-s/luism-s.github.io/projects.md

 ##### veritas.art

-Business Website and shop for a national renowned art auction house.
+Business website and shop for a national renowned art auction house.

 * Auctions timeline
 * Lots list and filtering